entt/Voxuoso/README.md

 # Hot reload, use Expo client to scan QR code
 exp start

-# If you have a connected Android device use (still hot-reload),
+# If you have a connected Android device use,
+# Note: Hot-reload
 exp android

 # For backend